Overview

 Table 1: Proposed Differential Rates for 2025/26

-Submissions can be made using the form below until 5pm, 19 June 2025, and all feedback will be considered by the Council prior to seeking Ministerial approval to impose a differential general rate.
+Submissions have closed, and all feedback will be considered by the Council prior to seeking Ministerial approval to impose a differential general rate.